1 (205) 386-6182 info@fertilizerforless.com

 Fortunately, there are ways to prevent blossom end rot.
 The most important thing is to make sure your soil has enough calcium and that it stays at the right moisture levels through the growing season.
 You can do this by adding lime to the soil or using a fertilizer that contains calcium.
 You should also make sure to water your plants consistently, as inconsistent watering can lead to calcium deficiencies.
 Finally, make sure your soil is not too acidic.
 If it is, you can add some wood ash or dolomite lime to help balance the pH.

-By following these steps, you can help prevent blossom end rot and ensure your plants get the calcium they need.
+You can help prevent blossom end rot and ensure your plants get the calcium they need with a little care and attention.

 How to Identify and Treat Blossom End Rot in Tomatoes